Sherry Lynn Felix

 - Adjunct lecturer teaching college students introductory Earth Science

 - Designing own curricula, creating exams and reports.

 - Secretarial Assistant and Lab Assistant

 - Designed newsletter using Office and Corel Draw.

-- Work as tutor and computer tech.
+- I worked as a tutor and computer tech.

-Park Ranger, Gardener and Physical Science Instructor Summers of 1989 – 1994
+Park Ranger, Gardener, and Physical Science Instructor Summers of 1989 – 1994